Trade Ideas Review

 About Trade Ideas

-Trade Ideas is one of the most popular standalone scanners on the market.
+Trade Ideas is an incredibly powerful tool for anyone looking for a nonstop pipeline of trade ideas throughout the trading day.
 The platform provides tons of built-in scans that find unique trading opportunities in real-time.
-Trade-Ideas Pro (TI) is pretty much the end-all for anyone looking for a non-stop pipeline of ideas during the trading day.
-It is also flexible enough for users to create their own strategies or a hybrid version that combines the built-in strategies by simply drag and drop, without ever needing to learn a coding language.
+It’s also flexible enough for users to create their own scanning strategies without ever needing to learn a coding language.

 Trade Ideas History

-Formed in 2002, Trade-Ideas has evolved from just a market scanner into a full-fledged idea generation platform, serving over 50,000 traders in over 19 countries monitoring the U.S. and Canadian equity markets.
-The platform integrates artificial intelligence technology to identify what works in the current markets to generate ideas that best fit predictive outcomes.
+Formed in 2002, Trade Ideas has evolved from being just a market scanner into a full-fledged idea generation platform.
+It serves more than 50,000 traders across 19 countries and monitors the US and Canadian equity markets.
+The platform leverages artificial intelligence to identify what strategies work in the current market and generate ideas that best fit predictive outcomes.